-The ancient Aegean is abundant in art made by cultures that revered the divine feminine.
-From Crete to Çatalhöyük, these societies understood the power of art to perpetuate values of wellbeing, most especially through goddess imagery.
+The ancient Aegean is abundant in art made by cultures that revered the Divine Feminine.
+From Crete to Çatalhöyük, these societies understood the power of art to perpetuate values of wellbeing through goddess imagery.
 Hundreds of thousands of years have not obscured the energy of these images.
 They continue to touch resonant qualities in ourselves.

 Class is held from 10:00 AM to 3:00 PM, with a lunch hour.
 Students should bring a journal and preferred writing, drawing, or painting supplies.
 These supplies can be easily purchased at the art shop near the Aegean Center.
 Outings on the island will be scheduled as weather permits and students are encouraged to bring clothing for swimming and light hiking.